smartcontractkit/documentation/src/pages/resources/acquire-link.md

 ## Get testnet LINK from a faucet

 1. Go to [https://faucets.chain.link/](https://faucets.chain.link/).
-1. In Metmask, select the network where you want to receive testnet LINK.
+1. In Metamask, select the network where you want to receive testnet LINK.
 1. Click **Connect wallet** so the faucet app can detect the network and wallet address.
 1. If you want to receive testnet funds at a different address, paste it in the **Wallet address** section.
 This field defaults to your connected wallet address.
 1. In the **Request type** section, select the testnet funds that you want to receive.